BUU44630 Economic Policy and Business History

 On successful completion of this module students should be able to:

-• Identify the key national and international developments that impact on the evolution of firms and sectors;
+1. Identify the key national and international developments that impact the evolution of particular sectors of the economy.

-• Analyse how different firms strategise to maximise the benefits or minimise the costs of changes in economic policy and in the legal, political, national and global economic environments.
+5. Analyse how different firms maximise the benefits or minimise the costs of changes in economic policy and technology and in the legal, political, national and global economic environments.